-The Impatiens being under the dominion of the planet Jupiter would make a perfect gift or addition to those born under the sign of Sagittarius or Pisces.
+The Impatiens being under the dominion of the planet Jupiter is a birth flower to those born under the sign of Sagittarius or Pisces.

 Moreover, the impatiens flower meaning also derives from the history of its various species.
 Let’s get right into them.

 The variety of species called Impatiens Balsamia originates from India, however, it is now widespread across Asia.